Good COP, bad COP: UN climate meet praised and panned

 On the streets, climate activist Greta Thunberg, leading a global protest march on Saturday, branded COP26 a “failure” and an exercise in greenwashing.

-Several of the marquee pledges last week, while still signifiant, were considerably less that meets the eye, analysts pointed out.
+Several of the marquee pledges last week, while still significant, were considerably less that meets the eye, analysts pointed out.

 “Most of our concerns are not truly or effectively being taken into account,” the Guinean diplomat told AFP in an interview.